 What is the best treatment for endometriosis?

-There is no ‘best treatment’, since treatments will work differently for individual women with endometriosis.
+There is no ‘best treatment’, since treatments will work differently for each individual with endometriosis.
 You should be aware of the different kinds of treatments, and their possible effects and side effects or complications.
 A combination of treatments can be used to assist relieve the symptoms associated with endometriosis.

 What can I expect from treatment?

 Most treatments for endometriosis will not eradicate pain.
-This is because even without endometriosis being present, some women will experience pain with their periods, in between periods or at other times.
+This is because even without endometriosis being present, some people will experience pain with their periods, in between periods or at other times.
 It should also be remembered that the presence of endometriosis is not always the cause for pain or infertility and there may be other causes present.
-Treatments are likely to reduce symptoms by 50-70% for most women.
-Some women will have no relief from any treatment.
+Treatments are likely to reduce symptoms by 50-70% for most patients.
+Some individuals will have no relief from any treatment.
 Symptom control and other investigations may then be necessary.
 If you have surgery for your endometriosis, there is the possibility of recurrence of approximately 35%.
 The time interval may be short or very long.
 There is no way of predicting who will respond to treatment or in whom it will return.
 For patients with very severe endometriosis (stage 4), the chance of recurrence is higher at about 70%, though many patients are able to have good quality of life and become pregnant following treatment.

 What are the risks of treatment?